FrankLeeeee/frankleeeee.github.io/blogs/2025-04-27-open-manus.md

 1. Bash

-   This tool creates a bash session using asyncio.create_subprocess_shell, and receives bash command for execution.
+   This tool creates a bash session using `asyncio.create_subprocess_shell`, and receives bash command for execution.
 It then return the log in shell as output.

 2. BrowserUseTool

-   It relies on the browser-use package to control the browser and execute commands such as go_to_url, click_element, input_text, scroll_up and so on.
+   It relies on the browser-use package to control the browser and execute commands such as `go_to_url`, `click_element`, `input_text`, and so on.
 If the comand is extract_content, it will use markdownify to convert to the page content into Markdown text and use LLM to extract the text according to a goal given by the inputs.

 3. CreateChatCompletiton

    This tool does not actually perform chat completion, instead, it only extracts the necessary fields from a response data.
-When calling execute, the tool receives a list of strings (field names) and the response data and only keep the part of the data in the response according to the required fields.
+When calling `execute`, the tool receives a list of strings (field names) and the response data and only keep the part of the data in the response according to the required fields.

 4. DeepResearch

-   The Deep Research tool execution can be broken down into several steps:
+   The Deep Research tool is a tool that can be used to perform a complete research cycle.
+It can be seen as an extension of the chat completion and web search by following the following steps:

    - Optimize the search query using LLM
    - Perform a complete research cycle: